ghostdevv/rollup-obfuscator/README.md

 You can also pass in the following additional options:

 - `include` - A [FilterPattern](https://github.com/rollup/plugins/blob/master/packages/pluginutils/types/index.d.ts#L23) of files to include.
-By default only allows js files
+By default only allows js/ts files

 - `exclude` - A [FilterPattern](https://github.com/rollup/plugins/blob/master/packages/pluginutils/types/index.d.ts#L23) of files to exclude.